General Santos City, the Philippines

 The beach beyond the park was a wasted potential as well.
 It may have been the site of the first settlement led by the general the city was named after.
-Sadly, the long stretch of sand was littered with trash, the waters of Sarangani Bay uninvitingly murky.
+Sadly, we found the long stretch of sand littered with trash, the waters of Sarangani Bay uninvitingly murky.
 Cargo ships anchored offshore indicated this was a working shoreline.
 Nothing was going for the place other than the fact that this was the southernmost point we had ever been in the country.

 As in any city in this country, a default place to be was the mall.
 GenSan’s swanky Veranza could rival any Manila mall: brands and chains, wide common spaces, even a waterfall.
 Still, I would not have been impressed if it were not a homegrown chain based in Koronadal.